Pedicellaria

 Pedicellariae are poorly understood but in some taxa, they are thought to keep the body surface clear of algae, encrusting organisms, and other debris in conjunction with the ciliated epidermis present in all echinoderms.

+These structures are derived from the mesodermal skeleton.

 In sea stars

 Types

 There are two major types of pedicellaria in sea stars: straight and crossed.
 Straight pedicellaria are typically larger and located on the body surface, whereas crossed pedicellaria are smaller and found more commonly on stalks, raised above the body surface or in clumps circling the spines.
 The crossed type is connected to the test by an elastic ligament.

 Location

 Sea star pedicellariae may be located on the test's surface or mounted on flexible stalks.
 Depending on the species, pedicellariae may be surrounding the spines, on the surface of the animal's body, in pits on the abactinal, marginal, or actinal surface, and/or within the adambulacral plate adjacent to the tube foot furrow.
 Forcipulate sea star are so called because each pedicellaria is typically composed of three forceps-like valves.
 Other asteroids can have pedicellariae composed of only two components.